secure-systems-lab/secure-systems-lab.github.io/_posts/2019-03-13-uptane-standardization.md

 of year’s end, had produced a complete draft, which offers guidance on the design and implementation of the Uptane framework.
-The document benefitted from the input of 30-plus individuals employed by original equipment manufacturers, suppliers, and relevant government agencies.
+The document benefitted from the input of 30-plus individuals employed by original equipment manufacturers, suppliers, and relevant government agencies, who continue to provide needed reviews and modifications

 In the early months of 2019, the Uptane standards team began compiling best practices for the deployment of the software update framework.
 Different from the standards volume, the deployment strategies will be presented as suggestions, rather than as the mandatory steps one must take to be Uptane compliant.

 The launch of the Alliance is just one of many milestones achieved by Uptane over the past year.
 The technology’s integration into Automotive Grade Linux (AGL)